 The more valuable the prize is, the higher the chance will be shoppers will leave their e-mail to get notified if they have won something.

-#2 Use discount coupons
+#2 Use discount coupons and free shipping

 Another way to collect emails is to announce that you are sending out discount coupons.
 In order to get customers interested, you can give examples of the discount range you are offering and what can be purchased using that.